hexpm/community/README.md

 # Hex Community

+*Community packages are being discontinued now that Rebar3 and its Hex support is reaching maturity.
+Existing packages will be continued to be maintained but will eventually be phased out, new packages will not be added.
+To request ownership of a package email support@hex.pm or open an issue here.*

 Hex community are packages the community maintains on Hex.

 A package may be maintained by the community because the project authors have not yet published it to Hex.

 Community packages are added to this repository as a mixfile with metadata describing the project and how to fetch it.
 To add a package or add a new version of a package simply send a pull request with the necessary changes to the package mixfile.
 When the pull request is merged the package will be published.

-If your project have been published to Hex through Hex Community and you want to take over ownership send an email to support@hex.pm with your Hex user details and the admins will transfer the package after verifing your ownership.
+If your project have been published to Hex through Hex Community and you want to take over ownership send an email to support@hex.pm with your Hex user details and the admins will transfer the package after verifying your ownership.

 ## Instructions